cfisch3r/cfisch3r.github.io/_posts/2024-05-31-developers-guide-to-software-estimation-the-four-pillars.md

 ## Estimations are no Promises
 Suppose you took your car to a garage for an inspection and asked the engineer how much it would cost.
 The engineer replied, _"That's 250€."_ When you return the next day to pick up your car, you are surprised to see 578€ on the bill.
 Asking the engineer what happened, he replied: _"Oh yeah, you know, we found out that we had to replace the brakes.
 That will be extra."_ Are you thinking of returning to the garage in the future or recommending it?

-This is an example of one of the most common errors in software estimation: providing a discrete number.
+This is an example of one of the most common errors in software estimation: providing just a single value.
 It implies that there is no uncertainty and often will be misinterpreted as a promise.
 Chances are high that your stakeholders will be disappointed if the actual value exceeds your estimation, as in the example above.
 Even worse, they will lose faith in your engineering expertise.

 In contrast, providing a forecast in the form of a range with a lower and upper limit emphasizes the uncertainty in your statement, as well as giving you a way to express the amount of uncertainty.
 It is therefore an absolute necessity in every estimation.